 - Gestation, from conception through birth: The health of a growing fetus is shaped by genetics and environmental factors, including nutrition and exposure to toxins and infection.
 This period is important psychologically to parents who are adjusting to a new identity and set of responsibilities, Dr. Woolston says.

-- Neonatal, during the first few months of life: “Some people call this the fourth trimester,” Dr. Woolston says, noting that development during this period is focused on attunement, with the baby’s body (feeding, sleeping, elimination of waste) and with the primary caregiver.
+- Neonatal, during the first few months of life: “Some people call this the fourth trimester,” Dr. Woolston says, noting that development during this period is focused on attunement, to the baby’s body (feeding, sleeping, elimination of waste) and to the primary caregiver.
 “This is when babies begin to show both visual and facial expression reciprocity,” he says.

 - 4 to 18 months: Social (babbling, laughing) and sensory (taste, sight, sound) skills become more complex.
 Babies begin to control their limbs and bodies, learning how to use their hands and wave their feet—precursors to being able to walk.
 Cognitive skills, such as memory, sharpen.
 “This is the phase when the baby and primary caretaker should be developing a very robust attachment,” Dr. Woolston says.
 “Toward the end of this phase, the baby understands that just because someone or something is out of sight doesn’t mean it is ‘gone’ forever.”